January 2013 Rif Dimashq airstrike: Background

-This was the first attack in Syria, in which Israel was accused, since Operation Orchard in 2007, when Israeli jets destroyed an unfinished Syrian nuclear facility.

-The raid
+Events

-The attack consisted of about ten jets, flying from the Mediterranean over southern Lebanon.
+About ten jets, flying from the Mediterranean Sea fired eight missiles at their target, and then flew back over southern Lebanon.
 The jets were tracked by both NATO and Lebanese radars.
-An early report said some planes crossed into Syria, fired eight missiles at their target, and then flew back over the Mediterranean.
-It was later reported that the warplanes did not enter Syrian airspace, but launched the attack from Lebanese airspace.
+Despite initial reports, the planes did not enter Syrian airspace and fired from Lebanese airspace.
+Israel's newly re-elected Prime Minister Benjamin Netanyahu was reported to have notified the United States and Russia of the impending attack a few days beforehand.

-Hussam Hush Nawis (also known as Hassan Shateri), a senior commander of Iran's Revolutionary Guard, was supervising a shipment of weapons and rockets to Lebanon and was killed in the airstrike, according to a Free Syrian Army spokesman.
-Several of his aides were also killed, but their deaths were not reported due to "the consequences" of such a disclosure.
+According to the Associated Press, Israel had been planning for days to hit a truck convoy carrying SA-17 anti-aircraft missiles bound for Hezbollah in Lebanon.
+According to a Free Syrian Army spokesman, Hussam Hush Nawis (also known as Hassan Shateri), a senior commander of Iran's Islamic Revolutionary Guard Corps, who was supervising a shipment of weapons and rockets to Lebanon, was killed in the airstrike, along with several aides.

-Syria maintained that Israel had bombed a "scientific research center" at Jamraya, several miles northwest of Damascus, and Syria's ambassador to Lebanon said Syria had the option of retaliating against Israel.
+According to the Syrian government, the airstrike targeted a "scientific research center" at Jamraya, several miles northwest of Damascus.
 According to a security analyst, Amir Rapaport, footage broadcast on Syrian television showed a damaged armored vehicle that seemed to belong to the SA-8 missile system.
 He speculated that the vehicle may have been placed on the scene after the attack, because Syria had guaranteed the Russians not to transfer the more advanced SA-17 system to Lebanon.

+The airstrike on 31 January was Israel's first airstrike in Syria during the war and the first in Syria since Operation Orchard in 2007, when Israeli jets destroyed an unfinished Syrian nuclear facility.